 Good Times at Davey Waynes — Los Angeles

-If your idea of nightlife is attending a 1970s-era house party, you’ll feel right at home at Good Times at Davey Waynes in Los Angeles.
+If you’re looking for some old-school hidden gems in California and your idea of nightlife is attending a 1970s-era house party, you’ll feel right at home at Good Times at Davey Waynes in Los Angeles.
 This unique party spot near Hollywood Blvd. transports you back to the simpler times of bellbottoms and backyard barbecues.
 Davey Waynes’ is not just a bar, but an experience.
 Housed inside a converted house, you enter through the garage, a ‘70s time capsule of old clothes, records, and knick-knacks.
 Have a drink in the living room next to the fireplace, or head to the backyard patio where a vintage airstream trailer serves up food and drinks.
 Open day and night, the bar also hosts local bands and DJs who play era-appropriate music you can dance to.

 Calico Ghost Town — Calico

-A former silver mining hot spot, Calico Ghost Town was abandoned by its residents in the 1880s.
+A former silver mining hot spot, Calico Ghost Town was abandoned by its residents in the 1880s, making it a perfect fit for this list of hidden gems in California.
 Now a historical landmark that’s part of the San Bernardino County regional park system, Calico has a number of shops, restaurants, and attractions for visitors to enjoy.
 Tour an old silver mine, visit the historical museum or take a ride on the heritage railroad.
 There are also cabins, bunkhouses and camping sites if you want to stay overnight in the town.
 Special events occur throughout the year including an annual town celebration and spooky Halloween festivities.

 Kern River Tubing — Kernville

-Also check out: my list of hidden gems in the US.
+Also check out: my list of our ultimate guide to visiting Boise, Idaho.

 Bearded Lady’s Mystic Museum — Burbank